-UNSW scientists to analyse 15,000 DNA samples from landmark aspirin trial
+UNSW scientists analyse 15,000 DNA samples from landmark aspirin trial

 “It is possible that underlying genetic factors may explain why some people respond to drug therapies and others do not.
 If we can discover and understand these factors more clearly, it may help guide drug use in the future, maximising the benefits and minimising the risks for older people.”

-This partnership between UNSW, Monash University and Bioplatforms Australia will complement extensive clinical and lifestyle information collected in the ASPREE trial and associated studies, creating a powerful resource for biomedical research.
+This partnership between the Ramaciotti Centre, Monash University and Bioplatforms Australia will complement extensive clinical and lifestyle information collected in the ASPREE trial and associated studies, creating a powerful resource for biomedical research.

 Monash University and Bioplatforms are funding the development of the $1 million genetic data resource, with analysis of this data expected to continue for several years.